 Vermont is Open!

-Vermont ski areas are excited to welcome skiers and riders back to the slopes this winter.
+Vermont ski areas are excited to welcome all skiers and riders back to the slopes this winter.
 With travel restrictions and mandatory quarantines lifted (and not expected to return), the COVID-induced travel challenges of last season are gone.
 Canadian visitors are advised to check travel requirements (see more information here).

-Vermont ski areas are continuing with many changes introduced last season that made the guest experience easier, such as online ticket presales, optional touchless transactions, outdoor warming areas, and expanded preorder and grab-and-go food options.
+Vermont ski areas are continuing with many changes introduced last season that made the guest experience easier, such as online ticket presales, touchless transactions, outdoor warming areas, and expanded preorder and grab-and-go food options.

 When planning a trip, skiers and riders should still:

 - Know Before You Go.
 Plan ahead and check your destination resort's COVID guidelines page for information on indoor masking, online ticket purchases, or vaccination guidelines.
 The same goes for your lodging if you're not staying on-mountain.

 - Stay home when sick.
 Avoid travel if you or someone close to you is sick or experiencing symptoms consistent with COVID-19 infection, has tested positive for the virus or has been in close contact with someone who has (see a list of symptoms here).
 If you have a reservation, contact the ski area and make plans to visit another time.

 - (For Canadian Visitors) Check travel regulations.
 While restrictions have been lifted for interstate travelers, visitors from Canada should check US border-crossing and Canadian reentry requirements prior to leaving for their trip.
 Free COVID testing is also available in many locations in Vermont.

 - Bring a mask with you so you're prepared for situations that require one.

 Once at your destination ski area: